in

 ROTC Programs

-Another advantage of attending a military college is the opportunity to participate in ROTC (Reserve Officers’ Training Corps) programs.
+Another advantage of attending a military college is participating in ROTC (Reserve Officers’ Training Corps) programs.
 ROTC programs provide students with the opportunity to receive military training while also completing their degrees.
-Upon graduation, ROTC participants are commissioned as officers in the military and serve a minimum of four years of active duty.
+Upon graduation, ROTC participants are commissioned as military officers and serve at least four years of active duty.

 In addition to military training, students at military colleges also receive a rigorous academic education.
 Military colleges offer a variety of degree programs, including engineering, business, and liberal arts.
 Class sizes are often smaller than those at larger universities, which allows for more individualized attention from professors.